General Product Safety Regulation: An Essential Guide

 Placement

-The GPSR requires manufacturers to place the labelling information on their products.
+The GPSR requires manufacturers to place labelling information on their products.
 Manufacturers may, additionally, provide such information in a digital format on an electronic screen if their product has one.

 When the size or nature of the product does not permit the placement of such information, manufacturers should instead put it on the packaging or in an accompanying document.